identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 # Validating JWT Access Tokens with Client Extensions

-This specification follows the requirements of the section 4. of [RFC9068].
+This specification follows the requirements of the section 4. of {{RFC9068}}.

 # Security Considerations

-The JWT access token data layout described here is very similar to that of JWT access token as defined by [RFC9068].
+The JWT access token data layout described here is very similar to that of JWT access token as defined by {{RFC9068}}.

-The security current best practices described in [RFC9700] are applicable.
+The security current best practices described in {{RFC9700}} are applicable.

 # IANA Considerations

 ## OAuth Grant Type Registration

-This specification registers the following grant type in the [IANA.OAuth.Parameters] OAuth Grant Type registry.
+This specification registers the following grant type in the {{IANA.OAuth.Parameters}} OAuth Grant Type registry.

 ### 'authorization_code' grant type